joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/30/style/skims-shapewear-face-kardashian.html

 **Mets add Tyler Rogers, right-handed specialist, to bullpen in trade with Giants**\
-`The Mets are adding a submarine right-hander in Rogers to their bullpen while parting with two former top prospects.`\
+`The Mets part with two former top prospects and reliever José Buttó for Rogers, who'll be a free agent this offseason.`\
 https://nytimes.com/athletic/6525793/2025/07/30/mlb-tyler-rogers-mets-giants-trade/

 **Microsoft Backs Up A.I.
 Spending With $27.2 Billion Quarterly Profit**\